Code-Institute-Submissions/TB12_V1/README.md

 Features Implemented:
 ----------------------------------------------------------------------------------------------------------------------------

+profile log in

+Authenication and authorisation mechanisms for adminstrators

 Features left to implement:
 -------------------------------------------------------------------------------------------------------------------------------

-Functionatily on members on their successes / accomplishments

-User profiles containing infomation that map to Nutrition and excercise plans

-product reviews

-Subscription based payment model

-Indivdual item purchase capabilties

-Authenication and authorisation mechanisms for subscribers and adminstrators

 Technologies Used: